rafasofizada/pechkin/README.md

 - **Flexible**: you can provide your own storage implementation, use the `MemoryStorageEngine` and `DiskStorageEngine` included in the library, or provide _no implementation_ and handle the `files` `AsyncIterableIterator` yourself.
 - **Highly configurable**, with possibility to override (some) configuration options per-field.
 - **Expressive** TypeScript typings.
-- **Robust error handling**: you can be sure that all errors have been caught, handled, and underlying resources were properly handled/closed.
+- **Robust error handling**: you can be sure that all errors have been caught, handled, and underlying resources (streams) were properly handled/closed.

 ## Requirements